Everyone wants a good night’s sleep.

 And if you happen to struggle with sleep-related conditions such as insomnia or sleep apnea, then that can put your eight hours a night almost completely out of reach.

-There are several factors that dictate whether you get sound sleep or not and what you eat it one of them.
+There are several factors that dictate whether you get sound sleep or not and what you eat is one of them.

 Let’s look at particular nutrients and foods that may help you get better sleep.

-● Tryptophan is an amino acid which can be converted into important molecules, including serotonin.
+An amino acid that can be converted into important molecules, including serotonin.

 It is one of the nine essential amino acids we need to function.